 You can’t outpace your competitors, build your bottom line and establish your brand as an industry leader if you follow the status quo.
 You must be willing to look beyond proven best practices and consider how you can make them better, stronger and more efficient.

 When everyone in your workforce is dedicated to innovating and improving at every turn, your organization is in a position to grow.
 However, this dedication doesn’t happen overnight.
 This is where change management comes in.
 What is change management?
-It is the process of looking at the human side of a project.
-You first need to develop and implement an organizational change management plan focused on helping employees adapt to a new organizational culture – a continuous improvement culture.
+It is the process that guides how an organization prepares, equips and empowers its workforce to successfully navigate organizational change.

 What is a Continuous Improvement Culture?